Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 For the third boundary condition, select ‘Wall’ from the drop-down menu.
 Set (U) Velocity to ‘Slip’.

-The slip condition allows flow tangent to the face, but won’t allow flow in a normal direction.
-This is a good approximation for the top and side faces of the enclosure, which are far away from the car.
+The slip condition allows flow tangent to the face without the creation of a boundary layer, but won’t allow flow in a normal direction.
+This is a good approximation for the top and side faces of the flow region, which are far away from the car.
+Therefore, assign the slip wall condition to the top (XY-plane) and the right side (XZ-plane) of the domain, as seen below.
+Assign both, the right and the top face of the flow region to this boundary condition.

 e.
 Wall: Moving Wall

-Define a velocity of 20 \(m/s\) in the x-direction, which is the same vector that was defined for the velocity inlet boundary condition:
+Define a velocity of ’20’ \(m/s\) in the x-direction, which is the same vector that was defined for the velocity inlet boundary condition.

-g.
+h.
 Wall: Rotating Wall – Front Wheel

 We can model the rotating car wheels with a ‘Wall’ boundary condition.
 This time, select ‘Rotating wall’ for (U) Velocity.
 The following information is necessary to set up a rotating wall condition: